hgtonight/vanilladocs/docs/features/sso/index.html.md

 **Does this work for native applications, non-web scenarios, or third-party products?**

-No, jsConnect is purely a web-based SSO workflow for your existing login system.
+No. jsConnect is purely a web-based SSO workflow for your existing login system.
 We have separate products for popular third-party platforms and non-web scenarios.

+**Can we reverse-SSO to Vanilla via API to see if a user is logged in there?**

+Not at this time.

+**Can we use jsConnect without providing an email address?**

+No. You absolutely must send an email, which is the only method for mapping users.
+If you are importing forum users without email addresses and need a way to map them over SSO, we recommend using dummy email addresses that follow a formula like `{uniqueID}`@yoursite.com.

+**Our system has overlapping names but Vanilla needs unique ones.
+How can we handle this?**

+We strongly recommend assigning them unique usernames in your system, then passing that unique username to jsConnect.
+Keep in mind that, for features like mentions and autocomplete to work, usernames must be unique and adhere to Vanilla's username restrictions.
+Passing a duplicate `Name` field for a new user over jsConnect will cause the connection to fail.